camunda/camunda-docs-manual/content/user-guide/security.md

 The software shall not be considered accepted until the security review is completed and all security issues have been assigned to a remediation plan.

 ### Automatic Regression Testing
+For a release to be accepted, several automated regression tests have to be passed.
+Testing the security relevant aspects of the software is part of this regression test.

 ### Manual Regression Testing
+For a release to be accepted, a manual regression test has to be passed.
+Testing the security relevant aspects of the software is part of this manual regression test.

 # Instructions for operating Camunda securely